rupeshbug/personal-blog/src/pages/posts/deepseek-multihead-latent-attention.md

 **These K and V vectors across different heads contain redundant information.**

-If we have 32 heads, each with its own 128-dimensional K and V vectors, we're storing a lot of overlapping patterns.
-The different heads learn related features, not completely independent ones.
-This redundancy means we're wasting precious memory.
+In standard multi-head attention, each head has its own Key and Value projection matrices, so each head produces its own K and V vectors.
+But DeepSeek noticed something important:
+These K and V vectors across heads are not independent — they contain significant redundancy.

 ### DeepSeek's Solution: Compression Through Latent Space